 Sweet & Tart Energy Bars

 These AIP energy bars are both nut & seed free, so they’re allergy friendly & the perfect “on the go” food!
 Easy to make, with no added sweeteners

 - 1 cup / 160 g dried black mission figs

 - 1 cup / 150 g dried golden raisins

-- 1 cup / 150 g dried tart cherries, dried apricots or dried cranberries
+- 1 cup / 150 g unsweetened dried cherries, dried apricots or dried cranberries

 - 2 cups / 140 g plantain chips or plantain strips

-- PROCESS: Remove and discard the fig stems.
-Add the figs, raisins and cherries to the bowl of a large food processor and process until all the fruits are finely chopped and beginning to fold in on themselves from the side of the bowl.
+PROCESS: Remove and discard the fig stems.
+Add the black mission figs, golden raisins and unsweetened dried cherries to the bowl of a large 14 cup food processor and process until all the fruits are finely chopped and beginning to fold in on themselves from the side of the bowl.
 Add all the remaining ingredients (except the salt, see notes) and continue to process until the plantain chips and coconut are incorporated and the mixture begins to resemble wet sand and begins to stick together.
 The mixture is done when it sticks together when pinched and can be formed into balls in your hand.

-The amount of salt you add will depend on the saltiness of the plantain chips or strips you use.
+The amount of salt you add will depend on the saltiness of the plantain chips or plaintain strips you use.
 If your plantains are salted, taste the mixture in the food processor before adding any salt, just in case!
-Instead of using a fine sea salt, you could sprinkle the tops of the bars with a coarse sea salt of your choice and lightly press it into the bars before cutting and wrapping.
+Instead of using a fine sea salt, you could sprinkle the tops of the bars with a flaky sea salt and lightly press it into the bars before cutting and wrapping.

 If you’re following the AIP, make sure to choose dried fruits that haven’t been coated in vegetable / canola / sunflower / safflower oils, as these are not compliant.
 It’s best if you choose unsweetened dried fruits.